Adric lives in Silkeborg, Denmark and has been involved with the third sector for many years.

 In 2016 he made a return to international youth work by lead a team that facilitated the international element of a scout camp with 13,000 participants.

-Today you will find Adric in Silkeborg, Denmark slowly getting back on his feet, teaching intercultural groups of young adults in various subjects in højskole.
+Today you will find Adric in Silkeborg, teaching intercultural groups of young adults in various subjects in højskole.
 He also enjoys occasionally freelancing and always looks for new opportunities to learn more from others.